 All contracts that have not been closed out or rolled over before expiry will go through the expiration process.
 All contracts held on expiry will be automatically closed out by the exchange.
-The investor will receive a final variation margin flow which is calculated using the final or closing currency future price and the previous day's closing price.
+The investor will receive a final variation margin flow which is calculated using the final or closing Currency Future price and the previous day's closing price.
 The exchange charges trading fees for all contracts that expire.

-How to close a trade position
+How to close a position

-Currency Future contracts are closed out by entering into an equal but opposite transaction.
-For example, if an investor had entered into a Long currency futures contract, the investor would close out the trade by selling the contract, i.e. by entering into a Short currency futures contract.
+Currency Future contracts are closed out by entering into an equal and opposite transaction.
+For example, if an investor had entered into a long Currency Futures contract, the investor would close out the trade by selling the contract, i.e. by entering into a Short Currency Futures contract.
 The exchange charges trading fees for all contracts that are closed out.